FBC-1 / JH-7 in 1/72 scale: kit modelling report of the Trumpeter kit

 With a razor saw the inside plates of the burners were cut off, and 2 spare F-15E exhaust pipes installed.
 These look good.

 Some filler was needed at the intakes, rear fuselage, lower wing roots and tiny amounts at other areas.
-I use Alabastine white car filler and sanding is quickly done without problems.
+I use my favourite Alabastine white car filler and sanding is quickly done without problems.
 The rear exhaust fairing fits without filler very well and can be airbrushed metallic separately and can be installed later on.

 The gear plastic legs are very tin, I strengthened them with metal from a paperclip glued with superglue.